Nyenchen Tanglha Mountains: Geography

 One source says the Nyenchen Tanglha Mountains range is about 1000 km in length.
 Its highest point is 7090 m located 100 km to the northwest of Lhasa.
-The range is parallel to the Himalayas in the Transhimalayas, and north of the Brahmaputra River.
+The range is parallel to the Himalayas in the Transhimalayas, and north of the Yarlung Tsangpo River.
 Another source says the Nyenchen Tanglha Mountains extend 460 mi from Nyêmo County in the west to Ranwu County (the southwestern part of Baxoi County) in the east.

 Its highest peak is Mount Nyenchen Tanglha (Nyainqêntanglha Feng) at 7162 m.

 The southern side of the Nyenchen Tanglha Mountains is precipitous, and falls by around 2000 m, while the northern side is fairly level and descends about 1000 m.
 Most of the mountains are below 6500 m.
 They contain 7080 glaciers covering an area of 10700 km2.

 The Nyenchen Tanglha Mountains have an average latitude of 30°30'N and a longitude between 90°E and 97°E. Together with the Gangdise Shan located further west, it forms the Transhimalaya which runs parallel to the Himalayas north of the Yarlung Tsangpo River.

 The Drukla Chu river rises in the Nyenchen Tanglha Mountains, where it is called the Song Chu river, and joins the Gyamda Chu river.
 The combined rivers run about 100 km southeast to the Yarlung Tsangpo river.